jpdery/moobile-core-doc/Source/ViewController/ViewController.md

 ### getChildViewControllerAt(index) {#getChildViewControllerAt}

-Returns a child view controller at a given index.
+Returns a child view controller at a specified index.

 #### Parameters: